Brief Instructions

 restart

-Restart (shut down and then start) Dr.Web ConfigD.
-Dr.Web ConfigD shuts down and then starts all the components of Dr.Web for UNIX Mail Servers.
+Restart (shut down and start) Dr.Web ConfigD.
+Dr.Web ConfigD shuts down and starts all the components of Dr.Web for UNIX Mail Servers.
 If Dr.Web ConfigD is not running, the parameter has the same effect as start.

 condrestart